 📖 Variations

-Here are a few quick variations you can try, or feel free to add your favorite seasonings!
+Here are a few quick flavorful variations you can try, or feel free to add your favorite seasonings!

 - Spicy - sprinkle with a dash of red chili pepper flakes